How to Self-Tape

 Sit close to the phone to get the best sound.
 Be sure to film in LANDSCAPE, not portrait!
 You can send the clip to your agent, who will check it and pass it onto the casting director, via the WeTransfer app on iPhone and Android, via Vimeo or Dropbox.

 To light yourself properly, use natural light if you can.
 You can also use soft practical lights in your house.
-If you need an artificial light, we would recommend a CN 160 LED light.

 Setting up the room